Acceptable Indoor Air Quality

 Moving air in and out of a building in a controlled quantity that can be conditioned (heated, cooled, cleaned); eliminating many of the problems (weather, noise, privacy, safety) associated with natural ventilation (open doors, windows).

 Minimum Efficiency Reporting Value

 The MERV rating is the standard method for comparing the efficiency of an air filter.
 The higher the MERV rating, the better the filter is at removing particles from the air.

-MERV ratings range from 1 - 16 and measurements are in microns.
-Some of the common particles related to MERV ratings are pet dander, insecticide dust, smog, dust, viruses, wood, tobacco smoke, spores, bacteria and pollen.
+MERV ratings range from 1 - 20 and are measured in microns.
+Some of the common particles measured by MERV ratings are pet dander, insecticide dust, smog, dust, viruses, wood, tobacco smoke, spores, bacteria and pollen.

 MERV ratings are determined by adding particles of varying sizes (1-12) into a controlled testing environment.
 The particles are added upstream of the test filter and a laser particle counter samples the air before it enters the filter and after it leaves the filter.
 The two particle counts are compared to calculate the Particle Size Efficiency of the tested filter.
 Once this is determined, a MERV Parameters chart is used to determine the MERV rating.

-The most efficient filters have MERV ratings of 13 to 16 and will stop particles as small as .3 microns.
+The most efficient filters have MERV ratings of 17 to 20 (considered HEPA) and will stop particles as small as 0.3 microns.
 These filters are used in hospitals and other super clean environments.

 A micron is a metric measurement used to analyze very small particles.
 One micron is equal to 1/25,400 of an inch or one millionth of a meter.